olijay/proxiplay/README.md

 ProxiPlay
-A proximity detection system that uses WiFi and is designed for use on Raspberry Pi (but can run on pretty much anything).
+An awesome proximity detection system that uses WiFi and is designed for use on Raspberry Pi (but can run on pretty much anything).